benjreinhart/pnet/README.md

 * `method` (String, required) - The phish.net API method.
 Preceeding 'pnet.' is optional.
 * `params` (Object, optional) - Params to be passed in the API call.
-* `callback(err, parsedJSONResponse)` (Function, required) - The function to be called when the request completes or errors out.
+* `callback` (Function, required) - The function to be called when the request completes or errors out.
 The function will be passed two arguments, the first argument is an `Error` object if one has occurred or `null`.
-The second argument is the parsed JSON response from the phish.net API.
+The second argument is the parsed JSON response from the phish.net API OR the request URL if the `urlOnly` param is `true`.

-#### urlFor(method, params) → String

-Constructs a URL for the phish.net API with the given method and params.

-* `method` (String, required) - The phish.net API method.
-Preceeding 'pnet.' is optional.
-* `params` (Object, optional) - Params to be passed in the API call.

 #### apikey(key) → String or undefined